Information theory for dimensionality reduction in dynamical systems: The optimal encoder in terms of the transfer operator

-where $f_n(h)$ are factors that do not depend on $x$ (cf. Appendix~\ref{apx:derivation}).
-These factors effectively parameterize the encoder's dependence on $x$ by weighting the respective eigenfunctions $\phi_n$.
-Equation~\eqref{optimal_encoding_spectral} is valid for arbitrary $\beta$.
-When $\beta$ is small so that the encoder is trivial, the value $h$ is assigned at random with no regard to the state $x$ of the system.
-The trivial encoder satisfies $p(h|x)=p(h)$ so that the factors $f_n$ are all equal to zero.
-As $\beta$ is increased, the encoder undergoes a series of transitions at $\beta=\beta_1< \beta_2<\beta_3...$ where new features are allowed to pass through the bottleneck (Fig.~\ref{fig:dynamicalIBschema}c) \cite{gedeon2002,wu2020,chechik2005,ngampruetikorn2021schwab}.
-The first transition happens at a finite value of $\beta_1$ when the first most predictive feature is learnt.
-This transition represents a perturbation around the trivial encoder where the coefficients $f_n$ become non-zero.
+where $f_n(h_t)$ are factors that do not depend on $x_t$.
+For an outline of the mathematical steps leading to this see Appendix~\ref{main_apx:IB_and_eigenfunctions} and SI Section~\ref{si_sec:derivations}.
+The combined effect of the factors in the exponent determines what features the encoder learns about the state $X_t$.
+In general, there may be a large number of non-zero factors $f_n$ so that the learned features are difficult to interpret in terms of individual eigenfunctions $\phi_n$.
+However, things become simple in the limit of small $\beta$, or high compression.
+When $\beta$ is small the encoder is trivial: $p(h_t|x_t)=p(h_t)$ so the value $h_t$ is assigned at random with no regard to the state of the system.
+No feature has been learned, and all factors $f_n$ are equal to zero.
+As $\beta$ is increased, the encoder undergoes a series of transitions at $\beta=\beta_1< \beta_2<\beta_3...$ where new features are allowed to pass through the bottleneck (Fig.~\ref{fig_mr}c) \cite{gedeon2002,wu2020,chechik2005,ngampruetikorn2021schwab}.
+The first transition happens at a finite value of $\beta_1$ when the first, most predictive, feature is learned.